ZupIT/ritchie-cli/README.md

 Feel free to use, recommend improvements, or contribute to new implementations.

-Check out our [**contributing guide**](https://github.com/ZupIT/ritchie-cli/blob/master/CONTRIBUTING.md) to learn about our development process, how to suggest bugfixes and improvements.
+Check out our [**contributing guide**](https://github.com/ZupIT/ritchie-cli/blob/master/CONTRIBUTING.md) to learn about our development process, how to suggest bug fixes and improvements.

 Check out other guides: